-Arguably the most popular choice for hair removal, there are a few suggestions that may help the process go more smoothly (pun intended).
+Shaving is arguably the most popular choice for hair removal.
+There are a few suggestions that may help the process go more smoothly - pun intended.

-- Replace your razor blades frequently, and invest in a quality razor.
+It's all in the blade.
+Replace your razor blades frequently and invest in a quality razor.
 This will prevent you from having to shave over lesions more than once.
 A dull razor never did anyone any favors.

-- Use a moisturizing lather prior to shaving… and never dry shave (*shiver goes down spine*).
-Avoid shaving creams that are too thick though, otherwise you won’t be able to see where your spots are!
+Moisturize, duh!
+Use a moisturizing lather prior to shaving and never dry shave.
+Avoid shaving creams that are too thick though, otherwise, you won’t be able to see where your spots are!
 Glycerine soap is a popular choice.

 Waxing with psoriasis

 While waxing and depilatory creams are less popular than shaving, they can have longer-lasting results.

 - Test new waxes and creams on a small patch of skin before use to gauge allergic reactions.